vukov/node-red-contrib-ui-statusbar/README.md

 ## Examples

-Can be found in the node-red menue under `Import -> Examples`

-There are currently two example available
+In the node-red menue under `Import -> Examples` there are currently two example available:

 * Hello Statusbar
 * Complex Statusbar